New Hampshire Route 16: History

 NH 16 formerly served as a non-tolled alternative to the Spaulding Turnpike between Dover and Rochester.
 In the early 1990s, NHDOT rerouted NH 16 onto the turnpike as a concurrency for the full length of the turnpike.
 The old alignment is now made up of several different roads.
-After crossing the Little Bay Bridge (or, prior to 1966, the General Sullivan Bridge) northbound from Newington to Dover, historic NH 16 traveled along Dover Point Road into downtown Dover to an intersection with NH 108, where that route used to terminate.
+After crossing the Little Bay Bridge northbound from Newington to Dover, historic NH 16 traveled along Dover Point Road into downtown Dover to an intersection with NH 108, where that route used to terminate.
 NH 16 continued along Central Avenue north through Somersworth and into Rochester on what is now the northern stretch of NH 108.
 In Rochester, NH 16 used the present alignment of NH 125 through downtown and north into Milton where it met the current alignment north of the Turnpike.

 After NH 16 was rerouted, the section between downtown Dover and NH 125 in Rochester became a northward extension of NH 108.
 From downtown Rochester the alignment to Milton is now part of NH 125.
 Between the Rochester/Milton town line and the northern terminus of the Spaulding Turnpike, NH 125 carries the White Mountain Highway moniker.

 The Conway Bypass is a proposed re-routing of NH 16 around Conway and North Conway.
 While preliminary work has been done, the bypass is still in planning stages.